List of video game genres: Real-time tactics (RTT)

-Real-time tactics (abbreviated RTT and less commonly referred to as "fixed-unit real-time strategy") is a subgenre of tactical wargames played in real-time simulating the considerations and circumstances of operational warfare and military tactics.
-It is also sometimes considered a subgenre of real-time strategy, and thus may in this context exist as an element of gameplay or as a basis for the whole game.
+Real-time tactics, abbreviated RTT and less commonly referred to as "fixed-unit real-time strategy", is a subgenre of tactical wargames played in real-time, simulating the considerations and circumstances of operational warfare and military tactics.
+It is sometimes considered a subgenre of real-time strategy, and may in this context exist as an element of gameplay or as a basis for the whole game.
 It is differentiated from real-time strategy gameplay by the lack of resource micromanagement and base or unit building, as well as the greater importance of individual units and a focus on complex battlefield tactics.
 Example titles include Warhammer: Dark Omen, World In Conflict, the Close Combat series, and early tactical role-playing games such as Bokosuka Wars, Silver Ghost, and First Queen.

 Tower defense

 Tower defense games have a very simple layout.
 Usually, computer-controlled monsters move along a set path, and the player must place, or "build" towers along this path to kill the enemies.
 In some games, towers are placed along a set path for the enemies, while in others towers can interrupt enemy movement and change their path.
-In most tower defense games different towers have different abilities such as poisoning enemies or slowing them down.
-The player is awarded money for killing enemies, and this money can be used to buy more towers, or buy upgrades for a tower such as increased power or range.
+In most tower defense games, different towers have different abilities such as poisoning enemies or slowing them down.
+The player is awarded money for killing enemies.
+This money can be used to buy more towers, or buy upgrades for a tower, such as increased power or range.

 Turn-based strategy (TBS)

 The term turn-based strategy (TBS) is usually reserved for certain computer strategy games, to distinguish them from real-time strategy games.
-A player of a turn-based game is allowed a period of analysis before committing to a game action, and some games allow a certain number of moves or actions to take place in a turn.
+A player of a turn-based game is allowed a period of analysis before committing to a game action.
+Some games allow a certain number of moves or actions to take place in a turn.
 Like real-time strategy games, this genre can include many strategy games which are not solely turn-based games, and games which may contain other features not related to whether the game is turn-based or not.
 Examples of this genre are the Civilization, Heroes of Might and Magic, Making History, and Master of Orion.

-Some recent turn-based strategy games feature a different gameplay mechanic, with a simultaneous resolution of the turns, every player preparing their future actions in the planning phase, then letting the game follow the orders given at the same time, causing orders to be interrupted by the opponents actions, changing the gameplay from reacting to the opponent's action into guessing them.
+Some recent turn-based strategy games feature a different gameplay mechanic, with a simultaneous resolution of the turns.
+Every player prepares their future actions in the planning phase, then lets the game follow the orders given at the same time.
+This causes orders to be interrupted by the opponents actions, changing the gameplay from reacting to the opponent's action, into guessing them.

 Turn-based tactics (TBT)

-The gameplay of turn-based tactics games (TBT) is characterized by the expectation of players to complete their tasks using the combat forces provided to them, and usually by the provision of a realistic (or at least believable) representation of military tactics and operations.
+The gameplay of turn-based tactics games (TBT) is characterized by the expectation of players to complete their tasks using the combat forces provided to them, and usually by the provision of a realistic, or at least believable, representation of military tactics and operations.
 Examples of this genre include the Wars, Jagged Alliance and X-COM series, as well as tactical role-playing games such as the Fire Emblem and Final Fantasy Tactics.